Making animated IMVU pets using Blender - advanced Prep & Export

 Placement and naming ^

-The placement of the pet relative to the avatar is done in the IMVU Previewer so the root bones does not necessarily need to be called "Female03MasterRoot", however, for practical reasons it's often convenient to call it that or something that makes it clear it's the 'ROOT' bone.
+The final placement of the pet relative to the avatar is done in the IMVU client and Create Mode so the root bone does not necessarily need to be called "Female03MasterRoot", however, for practical reasons it's often convenient to call it that or something that makes it clear its the pets 'ROOT' bone.

-The reason for this is that if working on a flying pet that has a root bone placed at the avatars feet (Female03MasterRoot), subsequently connected the pet to "zHead" in the Previewer will result in the pet being too far above the avatars head - this is due to the distance between the pet itself and the root bone being constructed in Blender relative to a pet that should have been connected to Female03MasterRoot, not zHead.
+The reason for this is that if working on a flying pet that has a root bone placed at the avatars feet (Female03MasterRoot) but subsequently connected to "zHead" in Create Mode will result in the pet being placed far above the avatars head - this is due to the distance between the pet itself and root bone being constructed in Blender relative to a pet that should have been connected to Female03MasterRoot, not zHead.

 Bone relationships and 'parents' ^